Bruce Cumings: Intellectual life and scholarship

 The Korean War did not begin on June 25, 1950, much special pleading and argument to the contrary.
 If it did not begin then, Kim II Sung could not have "started" it then, either, but only at some earlier point.
 As we search backward for that point, we slowly grope toward the truth that civil wars do not start: they come.
 They originate in multiple causes, with blame enough to go around for everyone—and blame enough to include Americans who thoughtlessly divided Korea and then reestablished the colonial government machinery and the Koreans who served it.
 How many Koreans might still be alive had not that happened?
 Blame enough to include a Soviet Union likewise unconcerned with Korea's ancient integrity and determined to "build socialism" whether Koreans wanted their kind of system or not.
 How many Koreans might still be alive had that not happened?
 And then, as we peer inside Korea to inquire about Korean actions that might have avoided national division and fratricidal conflict, we get a long list indeed.

 Cumings has not confined himself purely to the study of modern Korea but has written broadly about East Asia and even books about the expansion of the American West.
 He wrote Industrial Behemoth: The Northeast Asian Political Economy in the 20th Century, which seeks to understand the industrialization of Japan, both Koreas, Taiwan, and parts of China, and the ways that scholars and political leaders have viewed that development.

 Cumings wrote in his book North Korea: Another Country: "I have no sympathy for the North, which is the author of most of its own troubles," but he alludes to the "significant responsibility that all Americans share for the garrison state that emerged on the ashes of our truly terrible destruction of the North half a century ago."

 In a talk given at the University of Chicago in 2003, Cumings declared that the US had "occupied" South Korea for 58 years.
 He explained that, in 1945, the Chinese and Soviets had armies in the north of Korea and that the Americans had an army in the south.
 The Soviets withdrew in 1948, followed by the Chinese in 1958, but US troops remained in South Korea, and in the event of war, the US commander would control the South Korean Army.
 He disputed the contention that North Korea had cheated on the October 1994 Agreed Framework.

+After the 2024 South Korean martial law crisis, which ended with the impeachment of President Yoon Suk Yeol, Cumings wrote in The Nation that South Korean democracy "is the most successful example of evolution from decades of military dictatorship to genuine democracy", specifically noting that the majority of the Korean military refused to participate in Yoon's martial law decree.
+In a 2025 interview, Cumings stated that he believes Korean democracy was strengthened by the martial law crisis, as Yoon was removed through democratic means instead of physical violence.